drowrin/orpheus/README.md

 ### Orpheus

 The main project.
 This is the backend server code, with all the templates, logic, and state management.
-It's got code for intercepting HTMX headers and rendering the appropriate responses.
-It's got a bunch of middleware to attempt to apply as many best practices as I'm aware of.
-It's got endpoints for filtering and searching blog posts.
+It's got code for intercepting HTMX headers and rendering the appropriate responses, as well as endpoints for filtering and searching blog posts.

 ### Lyre